GPT, But Backwards: Exactly Inverting Language Model Outputs: Experimental Setup

-\subsection{Experimental Setup}
+\section{Experimental Setup}

-\paragraph{Language Models.} Unless stated otherwise, we use TinyStories-33M, which was specifically created to be maximally competent in natural language whilst being minimal in size \cite{eldan2023tinystoriessmalllanguagemodels}.
-In Table \ref{tab:model_table}, we also target the larger GPT-2-Small-85M and GPT-2-XL-1.5B, which represent an important milestone in the evolution of decoder-only transformers \cite{radford2019language}, as well as Qwen-2.5-0.5B and Qwen-2.5-3B, as they are currently the state-of-the-art for their size \cite{qwen2025qwen25technicalreport}.
+\paragraph{Language Models.} We evaluate the inversion performance across a range of language models, including GPT-2-Small-85M and GPT-2-XL-1.5B, which are milestone decoder-only transformers \cite{radford2019language}; Qwen-2.5-0.5B and Qwen-2.5-3B, which represent the current state-of-the-art in their respective size categories \cite{qwen2025qwen25technicalreport}; and TinyStories-33M, a compact model designed to be both minimal in size and highly competent in natural language \cite{eldan2023tinystoriessmalllanguagemodels}, which we use by default to report representative results.

-\paragraph{Datasets.} Unless stated otherwise, we use a \textit{Random} dataset for evaluation.
-This is generated by uniformly sampling tokens from the target LLMs vocabulary to create inputs with length $n\in[1,10]$, with 1000 samples for each sequence length -- for a total of 10K samples.
-We use different random seeds for validation and testing.
+\paragraph{Datasets.} We use four datasets in the experiments.
+Unless stated otherwise, we evaluate on a \textit{Random} dataset.
+This is generated by uniformly sampling tokens from the target LLM's vocabulary to create inputs of lengths $n\in[1,10]$, having 1000 samples for each sequence length for a total of 10K samples.

-In Table \ref{tab:fluency_table}, we evaluate our model against two natural language datasets, using the same input length splits and total sample size as the Random dataset. \textit{NL ID} is intended to be in-distribution for the target LLM, for which we use a subset of the TinyStories-33M validation dataset, comprised of children's stories\footnote{https://huggingface.co/datasets/roneneldan/TinyStories}. \textit{NL OOD} is intended to be out-of-distribution for the target LLM, for which we use a subset of the Reddit comments dataset\footnote{https://huggingface.co/datasets/sentence-transformers/reddit}.
+In Table \ref{tab:fluency_table}, we evaluate our model against two natural language datasets, using the same input length splits and total sample size as the Random dataset. \textit{NL ID} is intended to be in-distribution for the target LLM, for which we use a subset of the TinyStories-33M validation dataset\footnote{https://huggingface.co/datasets/roneneldan/TinyStories}, comprised of children's stories. \textit{NL OOD} is intended to be out-of-distribution for the target LLM, for which we use a subset of the Reddit comments dataset\footnote{https://huggingface.co/datasets/sentence-transformers/reddit}, being more formal in tone.

 In Tables \ref{tab:privacy_table} and \ref{tab:pii_label_table}, we evaluate against a \textit{Privacy} dataset that contains synthetic Personally Identifiable Information (PII), that users may be concerned about leaking.
-We use a subset of a PII Masking dataset\footnote{https://huggingface.co/datasets/ai4privacy/pii-masking-400k}, as it labels the text with PII type and location within the text.
+We use a subset of a PII Masking dataset\footnote{https://huggingface.co/datasets/ai4privacy/pii-masking-400k} (see our code), as it labels the text with PII type and location within the text.